BertRozenberg/MoviePickerController/README.md

 	}
 ```

-When you want the use to select a movie, just initialize a MoviePickerController:
+When you want the user to select a movie, just initialize a MoviePickerController:
 ``` objective-c
            MoviePickerController  *moviePickerController = [[MoviePickerController alloc] init];
 ```